nubenetes/awesome-kubernetes/docs/demos.md

 * [simplilearn.com: What is CI/CD Pipeline and How to Implement it Using Jenkins?](https://www.simplilearn.com/tutorials/jenkins-tutorial/ci-cd-pipeline)
 * [youtube: CI CD Pipeline Using Jenkins | Continuous Integration and Deployment using Azure Devops | K21Academy](https://www.youtube.com/watch?v=LhB8-sAx3pM&ab_channel=K21Academy)
 * [lambdatest.com: How To Create Jenkins Multibranch Pipeline 🌟](https://www.lambdatest.com/blog/how-to-create-jenkins-multibranch-pipeline)
+* [faun.pub: [DevOps] Create your first CI/CD pipeline!!](https://faun.pub/devops-create-your-first-ci-cd-pipeline-ed054ba1404f) A CI/CD pipeline is a series of steps that must be performed in order to deliver a new version of software.A CI/CD pipeline introduces monitoring and automation to improve the process of application development, particularly at the integration and testing phases, as well as during delivery and deployment.
+Although it is possible to manually execute each of the steps of a CI/CD pipeline, the true value of CI/CD pipelines is realized through automation.

 ### Jenkins Declarative Pipelines with OpenShift
 * [github.com/openshift: Using Jenkins Declarative Pipelines with OpenShift 🌟](https://github.com/openshift/origin/tree/master/examples/jenkins/pipeline)